November 18, 2024

 Important information regarding your loss:

-• The maximum FEMA Grant is $35,500.
-Additional rental assistance funding may be available for those who were displaced.
+• The maximum FEMA Grant is $42,500.
+An additional $42,500 is available for contents.
+Additional assistance may be available in certain circumstances.

 Residents should be encouraged to always prepare for flooding, by landscaping to allow water to run away from the home and enrolling in the National Flood Insurance Program (NFIP).
 While this is normally required by financial institutions on homes with a mortgage, it is available to anyone.
 Actually, it is fairly cheap for someone to purchase who is not in the floodplain; and the insurance pays well.
 Several homes damaged in the 2019 and 2024 flooding were not in the floodplain.
 More information on NFIP can be found @ https://www.fema.gov/national-flood-insurance-program.